opacity/webinterface/src/components/agreement/terms-of-service.md

 > You agree that you will not use our Services/Site to:

-> 4.3.1. pretend to be anyone, or any entity, you are not.
+> 4.3.1.
+Pretend to be anyone, or any entity, you are not.
 You may not impersonate or misrepresent yourself as another person, entity, subscriber, or otherwise misrepresent your affiliation with a person or entity.
 We reserve the right to reject or block any user, which could be deemed to be an impersonation or misrepresentation of your identity, or a misappropriation of another person's name or identity;

-> 4.3.2. engage in any intellectual property infringement, or disclose any trade secret or confidential information in violation of a confidentiality, employment, or nondisclosure agreement;
+> 4.3.2.
+Engage in any intellectual property infringement, or disclose any trade secret or confidential information in violation of a confidentiality, employment, or nondisclosure agreement;

-> 4.3.3. post, transmit or otherwise make available any unsolicited or unauthorized messages, advertising, promotional materials, junk mail, spam, or chain letters, including, without limitation, bulk commercial advertising and informational announcements;
+> 4.3.3.
+Post, transmit or otherwise make available any unsolicited or unauthorized messages, advertising, promotional materials, junk mail, spam, or chain letters, including, without limitation, bulk commercial advertising and informational announcements;

-> 4.3.4. upload, post, transmit, or otherwise make available any material that contains viruses or any other computer code, files or programs designed to harm, interfere or limit the normal operation of our Services/Site (or any part thereof);
+> 4.3.4.
+Upload, post, transmit, or otherwise make available any material that contains viruses or any other computer code, files or programs designed to harm, interfere or limit the normal operation of our Services/Site (or any part thereof);

-> 4.3.5. interfere with or disrupt our Services/Site or any servers or networks connected to our Services/Site, including accessing our Services/Site through any automated means, such as scripts or web crawlers, and any unauthorized access to use or monitoring of data or traffic thereon; or
+> 4.3.5.
+Interfere with or disrupt our Services/Site or any servers or networks connected to our Services/Site, including accessing our Services/Site through any automated means, such as scripts or web crawlers, and any unauthorized access to use or monitoring of data or traffic thereon; or

-> 4.3.6. plan or engage in any illegal activity.
+> 4.3.6.
+Plan or engage in any illegal activity.
 We reserve the right to remove or block access to any illegal material.

 #### 5. Payment